hazelnutcloud/eth-book/src/part-1-genesis/chapter-01-vision-emerges.md

 He began drafting what would become the Ethereum whitepaper, initially sharing it with a small group of close contacts on November 27, 2013.
 The response was immediate and enthusiastic.
 Within weeks, over 30 people had reached out wanting to help with the project.

-The whitepaper, titled "Ethereum: A Next Generation Smart Contract & Decentralized Application Platform," introduced several revolutionary concepts:
+The whitepaper, titled "Ethereum: A Next Generation Smart Contract & Decentralized Application Platform,"[^1] introduced several revolutionary concepts:

 ### Smart Contracts

-While the term "smart contract" was coined by Nick Szabo in the 1990s, Ethereum would be the first platform to make them practical.
+While the term "smart contract" was coined by Nick Szabo in the 1990s,[^2] Ethereum would be the first platform to make them practical.
 The whitepaper described smart contracts as "systems which automatically move digital assets according to arbitrary pre-specified rules."

 ```solidity
 // A simple example from the whitepaper concept